 Whom is a bit of a zombie.
 We’ve been trying to kill it off for years, but somehow it manages to stick around.
 Still, use of the word is on the decline.
 Which means perhaps we should be asking, do we need to teach students the difference between who and whom?
 Maybe.
 It’s useful to know the difference between similar terms, even if we don’t use one of them often.
 Then again, learning the difference can be really hard to understand and retain, and what’s the payoff when it’s not something students will use regularly?
 Maybe we should nix the lesson and spend the extra time reiterating the difference between imply and infer or affect and effect.

-Paragraphs can be long or short.
-But we tend to teach students that a paragraph should be three to five sentences.
+Not necessarily a grammar rule, but while we’re at it … paragraphs can be long or short.
+Unfortunately, we tend to teach students that a paragraph should be three to five sentences.
 Perhaps that’s a good guideline, especially for struggling or reluctant writers.
-Unfortunately, sometimes we teach, or students understand, it as some kind of law.
-It’s not.
+But it’s not a law.
 And neither is its big sibling: that essays should be five paragraphs.
 Word counts and sentence number might be helpful guides.
 But we should reiterate that variety is the spice of writing life and that good paragraphs—and essays—come in all sizes.
 College composition instructors will thank teachers for putting this rule to rest.

 Really, most grammar rules are pretty decent suggestions.
 Like the people who use it, language is a living, breathing thing.
 That means it changes.
 While it’s important to teach “rules,” it’s perhaps more important to teach students, in the spirit of compelling and clear writing, when and how to break them.

 Which grammar rules do you think should no longer be taught?
-Come and share in our WeAreTeachers Chat group on Facebook.
+Share in the comments.